 Red light therapy database, future research and more

-Vladimir Heiskanen is well-known in the red light therapy research community for compiling of an extensive database of red light therapy research, which can be found here.
+Vladimir Heiskanen is well-known in the red light therapy research community for compiling an extensive database of red light therapy research, which can be found here.
 He has also published his own academic papers and blog articles on the subject.
 In this interview we ask him about the past, present and future of red light therapy.

 CytoLED: Hello Vlad, could you introduce yourself and tell us how you first got interested in Red Light Therapy?